nghttp2/nghttp2/doc/nghttpx.1.rst

     and   TLSv1.0.
 The   name   matching   is   done   in case-insensitive   manner.
 The  parameter   must   be
     delimited by  a single comma  only and any  white spaces are  treated  as a  part  of  protocol string.
+If  the protocol list advertised by client does not overlap this list,  you  will  receive  the  error  message  "unknown protocol".

     Default: ``TLSv1.2,TLSv1.1``